-Prerequisite: Admission to the JCCC's Railroad Operations program, dispatcher option, and RRTD 272 with a grade of "C" or better
+Prerequisite: Admission to the JCCC's Railroad Operations program, dispatcher option, and RRTD 272 with a grade of "C"or better

 Upon successful completion of this course, the student should be able to apply skills learned in classroom-based dispatching instruction to those operations.
 This course is offered for 10 weeks, and students will observe and practice operations under the supervision of experienced dispatcher mentors in actual dispatching offices.
 Minimum 15 hrs. on-the-job training/wk.

-RRTM 124
+Class currently held at Tarrant County Junior College, Ft.
+Worth, Texas.

-ORIENTATION TO THERAILROAD MECHANICAL CRAFT (2CR)
+RRTM 124 ORIENTATION TO THERAILROAD MECHANICAL CRAFT (2CR)

-Prerequisite: Admission to the JCCC's Railroad Operations program, mechanical option

-This course is designed to familiarize the student with work in railroad mechanical crafts.
-Upon successful completion of the course, students should be able to describe apprenticeship program structures, benefits, organization goals, basic safety and quality principles and other aspects of mechanical craft work.
+Prerequisite: Admission to the JCCC's Railroad Operations program, mechanical option pletion of the course, students should be able to describe apprenticeship program structures, benefits, organization goals, basic safety and quality principles and other aspects of mechanical craft work.
 2.5 hrs. lecture/wk.